New Jersey Hit And Run Accident Lawyers

 Unlike criminal charges, civil claims address the harm that the victim has suffered.
 Pursuing a hit and run accident claim can get you compensation for all of the damages the crash has caused including:

 The only way to fully understand your legal options is to discuss the specifics of the case with a hit and run lawyer at the offices of O’Connor, Parsons, Lane & Noble.
-Or simply Contact us online or call 1-908-928-9200 or 1-800-586-5817 for a free no obligation consultation.
+Or contact us online or call us at 1-908-282-3979 or 1-800-586-5817.